 When you’re pleased with the condition of your senior’s clothes, you can then put the clothes in the dryer and run the drying cycle as usual.

-How Do You Get Urine Smell Out Of Clothes That Have Been Washed Already?
+How Do You Get Urine Smell Out Of Clothes That Have Already Been Washed?

 You wish you had realized that you weren’t supposed to wash and dry urine-stained clothes until after treating them with baking soda, but you read that information too late.
 Now what?